Preliminary analysis

 We usually don’t care much about the latency of a single request being over 3 seconds.
 If this happens only once over the lifetime of a system, then that’s annoying but usually not a big deal.
 (Unless we’re talking about a safety-critical system, of course.)

-The same holds for other non-functional requirements.
+The same holds for other quality attribute requirements.
 Consider usability, for instance.
 We may require that 90% of the users can find the right next action within 5 seconds of the system presenting them some information.
 We don’t care that one person one day was sleep-deprived and slow.

 What we care about instead, is that some metric is below its threshold on average (50th percentile, or p50).
 Or in 95% of cases (p95), or some other statistical relationship.
 Often we want several such relationships to hold at the same time, like p50 3s and p95 5s.